Accessibility: What users can do to browse more safely

 "Flashing can be caused by the display, the computer rendering the image or by the content being rendered.
 The author has no control of the first two.
 They can be addressed by the design and speed of the display and computer"

 Hardware and operating systems on many computers offer control that is not afforded to developers.
 The user can do much to protect himself by learning his operating system, its personalization and accessibility settings.
-Those in the public sector who must accomodate those with special sensitivities, should consider setting aside at least one work station and becoming familiar with its personalization and accessibility settings.
+Those in the public sector who must accommodate those with special sensitivities, should consider setting aside at least one work station and becoming familiar with its personalization and accessibility settings.
 Understanding personalization and accessibility settings can actually be a money-saving endeavor.
-One work station can be set up to acommodate both a low-vision individual (needs high-contrast) and to accomodate an individual with photosensitive susceptibilities, by simply, adjusting personalization and accessiblity settings.
+One work station can be set up to accommodate both a low-vision individual (needs high-contrast) and to accommodate an individual with photosensitive susceptibilities, by, adjusting personalization and accessibility settings.

 Firefox added support for CSS